 Developing new skills

-Workshop topics include surviving midterm exams, better ways of taking tests, and how to make the best academic use of your smartphone.
+Workshop topics typically include surviving midterm exams, better ways of taking tests, and how to make the best academic use of your smartphone.

-The following workshops will be offered to students during the Fall Semester, 2016.
+Workshops offered to students during the current semester are listed here.
+Check them out!
 RSVPs are not necessary.
 Pick the workshop you want to attend and just show up!
-Workshops are held on selected Thursdays from 3:30 – 4:30 p.m. in Brown Hall Room 103.
+Workshops are held most Wednesdays from 2 – 2:50 p.m. in Brown Hall Room 103 (unless otherwise noted on the schedule).